 High in Antioxidants

-Antioxidants are crucial for fighting oxidative stress in the body.
-Collard greens are rich in flavonoids and carotenoids, which can help neutralize free radicals.
-This action may play a role in reducing the risk of chronic diseases, including heart disease and cancer.
+Antioxidants are a vital part of the body in combating oxidative stress.
+Collard greens are high in flavonoids and carotenoids, which can help to neutralize free radicals.
+This activity might help to reduce the risk of chronic diseases, such as heart disease and cancer.

 Supports Digestive Health